greenshot/greenshot/Greenshot/releases/additional_files/readme.template.txt

 * Installer: Added Serbian
 * General: Fixes for Italian, Serbian, Slovak, Urkainian

+Known issues:
+* Greenshot general: a captured I-Beam cursor isn't displayed correctly on the final result.
+* Greenshot general: Not all hotkeys can be changed in the editor.
+When you want to use e.g. the pause or the Windows key, you will need to be modified the ini directly.
+* Greenshot general: Can't capture 256 color screens
+* Greenshot general: Hotkeys don't function when a UAC (elevated) process is active.
+This we won't change as it is a Windows security measure.
+* Greenshot editor: Rotate only rotates the screenshot, not the added elements or cursor
+* Still having some dual screen problems with Windows 8, we are working on it.

 1.0.6 build 2228 Release

 Some features we added since 0.8: